 Treatments and drugs

 Once treatment is started, you may begin to feel some pain relief in just a few hours.
-Pain and other symptoms should continue to improve and will likely resolve within five to 10 days.
+Pain and other symptoms should continue to improve and will likely be gone within a few days.

 Lifestyle and home remedies

 Dry socket rarely results in infection or serious complications.
 But getting the pain under control is a top priority.
-You can help promote healing and reduce symptoms during treatment of dry socket by following these tips:
+You can help promote healing and reduce symptoms during treatment of dry socket by following your dentist's instructions for self-care after your tooth extraction.
+You'll likely be told to:

 Your dentist or oral surgeon will take a number of steps to ensure proper healing of the socket and to prevent dry socket.
 You'll be instructed on steps you can take to prevent the complication.